RocketDerp/April14_2025/Grim_Blunt/Grim_July13_2025_Fatal.md

 The grim reality real of it all.
 The war against reality is lost.
 Russia may win or lose against Ukraine, but this went on since Operation Matthew 4:19 was initiated in November 2012, since [Surkov went to London for his speech May 1, 2013](https://www.themoscowtimes.com/2013/05/14/after-surkov-a24031) - and the Internet Research Agency spooled up in March 2013.
-The Ukraine wwar of February 2014 onward was active measures.
+The Ukraine physical war of February 2014 onward was kenetic active measures.

 &nbsp;